Log-ergodicity: A New Concept for Modeling Financial Markets: Application of Log-Ergodic Processes in Mathematical Finance

 Now it follows from \ref{I1} and \ref{I2} that $\overline{<Z>}=0$. \end{proof}

-\section{Application of log-ergodic processes in mathematical finance}
+\section{Application of Log-Ergodic Processes in Mathematical Finance}

-The benefit of using log-ergodic processes is that in the long run, time averaging takes the role of expectation in computations.
-These procedures will be used to model leveraged futures trading and calculating the mean reversion time interval in subsequent studies.
-Reducing the randomness edge of a financial model, reduces the risk of trading and therefore allows one to enter or leave a trading position with a lower risk.
+The main benefit of using the log-ergodic processes is the substitution of time-averaging with expectation in computations in the long run.
+We will use the results of this paper to model leveraged futures trading by estimating mean reversion time intervals in subsequent studies.
+Reducing the randomness of a financial model reduces the risk of trading and allows one to enter or leave a trading position with a lower risk.

-In the following, we will study the behavior of log-ergodic processes using empirical data and express a novel version of the Black-Scholes partial differential equation by providing an example concerning the simulation of the mean ergodic process $Z_\delta$. \begin{example} Consider the empirical data of Tesla stock price from December 14, 2011 to December 14, 2021.
-This data was extracted from the Yahoo Finance \footnote{\url{https://finance.yahoo.com}} website.
-Considering the stock price process, $S_t$, of this company follows the geometric Brownian motion:
+In the following, we will study the behavior of the log-ergodic processes using empirical data and express a novel version of the Black-Scholes partial differential equation by providing an example concerning the simulation of the mean-ergodic process $Z_\delta$. \begin{example} Consider the empirical data of Tesla stock price from December 14, 2011, to December 14, 2021.
+We extracted the data from the Yahoo Finance \footnote{\url{https://finance.yahoo.com}} website.
+Considering the stock price process, $S_t$, follows the geometric Brownian motion, we write:

 Where $\mu$ and $\sigma$ are constants, and $W_t$ is a standard Wiener process.
-Using the ergodic maker operator for time interval $\delta$, we have:
+Using the ergodic maker operator for any time interval $\delta$, we have:

-A random path of $Z_\delta$ for the data of the Tesla for $\beta=2$ is shown in figure \ref{fig2}.
+A random path of $Z_\delta$ for the data of the Tesla for $\beta=2$ is shown in Figure \ref{fig2}.